Ford Mustang review – engine, transmission and technical highlights

-The 5-litre ‘Coyote’ V8 that powers the current Mustang has been in use by Ford since 2011, replacing the ancient artifact that was the 4.6-litre ‘Windsor’ that went before.
-On its first application in the current-gen Mustang, it produced a reasonable 410bhp.
-After its mid-life update last year, that figure has jumped to a 992 Porsche 911 Carrera S-matching 444bhp.
+The 5-litre ‘Coyote’ V8 that powers the current Mustang has been in use by Ford since 2011, replacing the ancient 4.6-litre ‘Windsor’ that went before.
+On its first application in the current-gen Mustang, it produced a reasonable 410bhp, and following the car’s midlife update that figure has jumped to a 992 Porsche 911 Carrera S-matching 444bhp.
 The Mach 1 features an identical take on the Coyote V8, but adds a further 10bhp to the total 250rpm further up the rev range.
 Torque remains identical between the two at 390lb ft.

 As mentioned before, the 2.3-litre turbocharged four-cylinder EcoBoost has now been removed from sale in the UK, with Ford USA citing production issues related to the chip shortage.
 It will likely return, though, forming an entry point to the range as it once did.
-Not only is this figure comparatively low, it’s also produced sky-high in the rev range at 5600rpm, giving you a fair idea as to the amount of turbo lag that must be fought against in reaching that number.
+Not only is the 286bhp power figure comparatively low, it’s also produced sky-high in the rev range at 5600rpm, giving you a fair idea as to the amount of turbo lag that must be fought against in reaching that number.

-Both Mustang GT and Mach 1 are available with two transmission choices: a six-speed manual ’box, and a new ten-speed automatic.
-The manual has a satisfyingly hefty shift, in keeping with its rough-and-ready image.
-Shifts aren’t always clean though, and rush through shifts and it can feel a little cumbersome and clunky.
-The Bullitt’s white shiftknob is especially lovely though, replicating the pool ball topper from the original 1968 film car.
+Both Mustang GT and Mach 1 are available with two transmission choices: a six-speed manual and a ten-speed automatic.
+The manual has a satisfyingly hefty shift, in keeping with the car’s rough-and-ready image.
+Shifts aren’t always clean though, and rush through gates and it can feel a little cumbersome and clunky.

 But we now come to the automatic transmission.
-Launched alongside the mid-life update last year, the all-new ten-speed torque converter automatic was co-developed with General Motors in a rare show of bipartisanship between the two arch rival companies.
+Launched alongside the mid-life update in 2019, the ten-speed torque converter was co-developed with General Motors in a rare show of bipartisanship between the two arch-rival companies.
 Spread throughout both model ranges in everything from giant F-150 pickups to the mad 600bhp Camaro ZL1, you might say that this is a troubled transmission.

 If that still doesn’t sound powerful enough, then there are plenty of tuners who will help eke out much more power from the Mustang’s 5-litre V8.
-One of those firms is Sutton Bespoke, which offers a range of power upgrades from remaps to supercharger conversions.
-We’ve tested the CS700 and CS800, both supercharged and both put out a lot more power than standard; 690bhp and 825bhp respectively.
-Despite significantly more power neither seems as phenomenally fast as their output might suggest, but the engine, chassis and visual upgrades do make the Mustang more desirable and give it real presence.
+One of those firms is Sutton Bespoke, which offers a range of power upgrades, from remaps to supercharger conversions.
+We’ve tested the CS700 and CS800, both of which are supercharged and which put out a lot more power than standard – 690bhp and 825bhp respectively.
+Despite significantly more power, neither seems as phenomenally fast as those figures might suggest, but the engine, chassis and visual upgrades do make the Mustang more desirable and give it real presence.